Dentistry

 • Any necessary bone grafting or additional surgeries

 Zygomatic implants can cost anywhere between $32,000 and $36,000.
-Some insurance plans will pay for a portion of the procedure’s cost.
-This depends on your provider.
+Some insurance plans will pay for a portion of the procedure’s cost, but it depends on your provider.

 Zygomatic implants are attached to the cheekbone.
 They are meant to replace teeth in the upper jaw.
 They are also a good option for people who lack enough bone mass for traditional dental implants.